TomRoberto/TomRoberto/README.md

 I teach these notions at [LeReacteur coding bootcamp](https://www.lereacteur.io/).

-I am currenlty working on a side project
+I am currenlty working on a side project, more to come ...

 <!--
 **TomRoberto/TomRoberto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.